Joshua Miller (Rhode Island politician)

-Joshua Miller (born April 17, 1954 in Providence, Rhode Island) is an American politician and a Democratic member of the Rhode Island Senate representing District 28 since January 2007.
+Joshua Miller (born April 17, 1954) is an American politician who served as a Democratic member of the Rhode Island Senate representing Cranston District 28 from January 2007 to January 2025.

-Education
+Early life

 Miller graduated from Hope High School and attended the University of Rhode Island.
+Miller is Jewish.

 Political career

 Early elections

 When District 28 Democratic Senator Elizabeth H. Roberts ran for Lieutenant Governor of Rhode Island, Miller ran in the four-way September 12, 2006 Democratic Primary, winning with 173 votes (53.9%), and won the November 7, 2006 General election, winning with 7,744 votes (77.1%) against Republican nominee Ivan Marte.
 Miller was unopposed for the September 9, 2008 Democratic Primary, winning with 667 votes, and won the November 4, 2008 General election with 7,366 votes (64.9%) against Republican nominee Robert Clarkin, who had run a House seat in 2002 and 2004.

 Miller was unopposed for the September 23, 2010 Democratic Primary, winning with 1,770 votes, and won the November 2, 2010 General election with 4,843 votes (56.5%) against Republican nominee Donald Normandin and Independent candidate Delores Issler.
 Miller and returning 2008 Republican challenger Robert Clarkin were both unopposed their September 11, 2012 primaries, setting up a rematch; Miller won the November 6, 2012 General election with 7,119 votes (69.0%) against Clarkin.